 Setting the clock

-When your microwave oven is first plugged in or after a power failure, the Display will only show "12:00".
-If a time of day is not set, then the Display will start counting up from "12:00" until you set the cooking time or touch OFF/CANCEL.
+When your microwave oven is first plugged in or after a power failure, the Display will show "0".
+If a time of day is not set, "0" will stay on the Display until you set the cooking time.